artefactual/archivematica-docs/admin-manual/installation-setup/integrations/duracloud-setup.rst

 * **Transfer backlog**: A DuraCloud space used by Archivematica for material sent to the :ref:`backlog <backlog>` during processing.

+You can use one DuraCloud space for multiple purposes (e.g. one DuraCloud space could be used as both the AIP storage and transfer backlog), but we recommend managing these package types separately by creating DuraCloud spaces that are dedicated to the space's purpose.
+You do not have to create a space for all of these purposes, just those relevant your particular configuration.
+For AIP storage and DIP storage you can create multiple locations within DuraCloud.

 To add a space in DuraCloud, log in with administrator credentials and click on **Add Space**.
 You can give the space whatever name you wish.
-You do not have to create a space for all of these purposes, just those relevant your particular configuration.
-For AIP storage and DIP storage you can create multiple locations within DuraCloud.

 .. _duracloud-storage-service: